jimmycallin/udeval/paper/paper.md

 \end{figure}

 Assuming this holds, we expect that the probability of a word given a function relation to be zero for all but a few cases, while the probability of a word given a content relation should be much more evenly spread.
 This can be quantified by measuring a relation's entropy given its word probabilities.
-We call this measure Word Entropy (WE).
-Calculated for all treebanks we get the averaged WE.
+We call this measure _word dependency entropy_ (WDE).
+Calculated for all treebanks we get the averaged WDE.

 Here we formally define word entropy.
 A probability distribution $p$ takes as input a word $w$ conditioned on a treebank $t \in T$, and a dependency relation $r$. $H$ is the entropy function that takes $p(w|r,t)$ as input and calculates its entropy.
 The entropy function is normalized by its upper bound $\log n_w$, where $n_w$ is the size of the vocabulary.
 This keeps the range of the function to $[0,1]$.
-To calculate the WE for a set of treebanks, we average WE for all treebanks $t \in T$.
-In the case a dependency relation is not present in a treebank, we set its WE to 0.5 to imply that it is neither a content nor a function relation.
+To calculate the WDE for a set of treebanks, we average WDE for all treebanks $t \in T$.
+In the case a dependency relation is not present in a treebank, we set its WDE to 0.5 to imply that it is neither a content nor a function relation.

 This gives us the following mathematical functions:

-$$\mbox{WE}(r,t) = \dfrac{H(p(w|r,t))}{\log n_w}$$
+$$\mbox{WDE}(r,t) = \dfrac{H(p(w|r,t))}{\log n_w}$$

-$$\mbox{Averaged WE}(r, T) = \dfrac{1}{n_T} \sum_{t \in T}{\mbox{WE}(r,t)}$$
+$$\mbox{Averaged WDE}(r, T) = \dfrac{1}{n_T} \sum_{t \in T}{\mbox{WDE}(r,t)}$$

-The averaged WE for UD 1.2 is presented in figure \ref{fig:averaged_we}, along with our manual categorization of dependency relations.
+The averaged WDE for UD 1.2 is presented in figure \ref{fig:averaged_wde}, along with our manual categorization of dependency relations.
 Ignoring the _other_ relations, we find that the word entropy gives an intuitive ordering of the dependency relations, while empirically supporting our choice of content and function relations.

-## Finding correlation with external degree of synthesis measurements
+## Finding correlation with external measurements

 We would expect the ratio of function words in a given language's treebank to correlate with its degree of synthesis.
 Measuring degree of synthesis is not a trivial task, and there have been several proposed algorithms for this.
-Despite having obvious drawbacks, an often used indirect measurement of degree of synthesis is the type/token ratio.
+Despite having obvious drawbacks, an often used indirect measurement of degree of synthesis is the type/token ratio [@kettunen_can_2014].
 This assumes that synthetic languages, with their morphologically rich systems, will have fewer tokens per word than analytic languages such as English or Hindi.
 This is not particularly robust when comparing across corpora of different sizes.
-As such, we will be using the \emph{standardised} type/token ratio (STTR), which calculates average TTR in chunks of 1000 tokens\footnote{Introduced by Mike Scott in \url{http://lexically.net/downloads/version6/HTML/index.html?type_token_ratio_proc.htm}}.
+As such, we will be using the _standardized_ type/token ratio (STTR), which calculates average TTR in chunks of 1000 tokens\footnote{Introduced by Mike Scott in \url{http://lexically.net/downloads/version6/HTML/index.html?type_token_ratio_proc.htm}}.
 Figure \ref{fig:standard_ttr} shows that there is a weak correlation between languages' frequency ratio of function relations and their STTR.
 Some languages are clear outliers such as Old Church Slavonic, Arabic, Gothic, Persian, English, and Hindi.
 Whether this is a result of a bad degree of synthesis measurement, a bad classification of function dependency relations, or a combination of both is up for discussion.

-## Result of classification
+## Alternative evaluation metrics

+Based on the previous findings, we propose two alternative metrics to the LAS.
+The first metric is based on our manual classification of content and function dependencies, while the latter is exploiting the weights outputted by the WDE.

+### Precision and recall of content relations

+In this metric, we look at the precision and recall for all content dependency relations, ignoring any relation that is not a part of this class.
+Since not all dependency relations are involved, the precision and recall can differ and thus become interesting to analyze separately.
+We call these _content precision_ and _content recall_.

+### Weighting relations by their WDE

+We weight each dependency relation by its averaged WDE as presented in figure \ref{fig:averaged_wde}.
+This will increase the importance of content relations, while the function relations provide less to the overall score.
+We call this the _Weighted Labeled Attachment Score_ (WLAS).
+Using WLAS has the additional interesting property of also being easily calculated and deployable to non-UD frameworks.

+## Testing on a parser model

+For testing our alternative evaluation metrics, we trained MaltParser with default settings on each treebank's training data and evaluated the parsing output of the included test data.

+# Results

 In \ref{tbl:dependency-relations}, we list all dependency relations according to their classification as previously motivated.